horeilly1101/deriv/README.md

 The order of operations should work as intended, as should smaller details like adding and subtracting negative numbers and using implicit multiplication.
 Also, multiplication, division, addition, and subtraction are left associative, while exponentiation is right associative.
-This property of the grammar is meant to help increase clarity.
+This property of the grammar is meant to increase clarity.

 ## Misc.